algorithmica-org/algorithmica/content/english/hpc/memory/cpu-cache.md

 **Setup.** As before, I will be running these experiments on [Ryzen 7 4700U](https://en.wikichip.org/wiki/amd/ryzen_7/4700u), which is a "Zen 2" CPU whose cache-related specs are as follows:

-- 8 physical cores (without hyper-threading), clocked at 4.1GHz in boost mode;
+- 8 physical cores (without hyper-threading) clocked at 2GHz[^boost];
 - 512K of 8-way set associative L1 cache, half of which is instruction cache — meaning 32K per core;
 - 4M of 8-way set associative L2 cache, or 512K per core;
 - 8M of 16-way set associative L3 cache, *shared* between 8 cores (4M actually);
 - 16G of DDR4 RAM @ 2667MHz.

+[^boost]: Although the CPU can be clocked at 4.1GHz in boost mode, we will perform most experiments at 2GHz to reduce noise — so keep in mind that in realistic applications the numbers can be multiplied by 2.

 You can compare it with your own hardware by running `dmidecode -t cache` or `lshw -class memory` on Linux or just looking it up on WikiChip.

-Due to difficulties in [refraining compiler from cheating](http://localhost:1313/hpc/analyzing-performance/profiling/), the code snippets in this article are be slightly simplified for exposition purposes.
+Due to difficulties in [refraining compiler from cheating](..//hpc/analyzing-performance/profiling/), the code snippets in this article are be slightly simplified for exposition purposes.
 Check the [code repository](https://github.com/sslotin/amh-code/tree/main/cpu-cache) if you want to reproduce them yourself.

-2 GHz.

 I am not going to turn off frequency boosting or silence other programs while doing these benchmarks.
 The goal is to get realistic values, like when optimizing a video game.